Karara railway line: Construction

-The Railway (Tilley to Karara) Bill 2010 was introduced to the Parliament of Western Australia in May 2010 and passed in July 2010.
+The Railway (Tilley to Karara) Bill 2010 was introduced to the Parliament of Western Australia in May 2010 and passed as the Railway (Tilley to Karara) Act 2010 in July 2010.

 In August 2010, Karara Mining Limited awarded Macmahon Holdings the $86 million contract to build the Karara railway, including earthworks and tracklaying.
 The track was supplied by Karara Mining Limited owner Ansteel.
 Construction began in December 2010.
 To maintain compatibility with the Arc Infrastructure network, the Karara railway was constructed with narrow gauge tracks, although dual gauge sleepers were used to allow for easy conversion to standard gauge in the future, as the future Oakajee Port was planned to have standard gauge access.
 Associated with the Karara railway construction was an upgrade of the 199 km of rail between Geraldton and Morawa.
 Karara Mining Limited signed a $300 million contract with Brookfield Rail (since renamed Arc Infrastructure), the lessee of Western Australia's public rail freight network, to upgrade the Geraldton to Morawa railway.